Apollo 8 Audio recorded at Honeysuckle

 14:56 AEST (22:56 US CST 26 Dec) |

 Trans Earth Coast, Honeysuckle Pass 9 (announced as 8) 07'29" Collins asks for a different omni.
 Through Carnarvon (This seems to have been due to a misconfiguration, possibly at Goddard Voice.
-The complexity of the system was considerable and everyone was still learning.)
+The complexity of the system was considerable.)
 65'10" Borman reports the PTC is going well.
 (Last exchange on this tape track.) |

 16.8MB |